Enable auto-acceleration in SharePoint Online

 Q: What can I do to make the experience as smooth as possible for my users?

 A: You can do two things.
 First, ensure that your internal and external sites are clearly separated.
 Second, encourage users to access internal sites first as part of their daily workflow.
 Perhaps consider creating an internal-only site that serves as a welcome page.
 You can also modify your Group Policy so that users will be directed to an internal home page whenever they open their browser.
-After the user has logged on to one site (by using either method), they will not be prompted to log on to other sites.
+After the user has signed in to one site (by using either method), they will not be prompted to sign to other sites.

 Q: What do I need to do to take advantage of auto acceleration on externally shared sites?

-A: External users can potentially authenticate in one of three places: Azure Active Directory (if their organization is a "cloud" tenant or they use a Microsoft account), the user's company's identity provider or your company's identity provider (if using an on-premise extranet solution).
+A: Guests can potentially authenticate in one of three places: Azure Active Directory (if their organization is a "cloud" organization or they use a Microsoft account), the IdP of the user's organization, or your IdP (if you use an on-premises extranet solution).
 If you want to enable auto-acceleration for externally shared sites, your IdP needs to be capable of supporting these use cases (or at least the ones that you want your guests to use).
-To support guests in AAD, MSA or other IdP's, your IdP will need to be capable of returning the user to the AAD login screen for authentication.
+To support guests in Azure AD, Microsoft account, or other IdPs, your IdP will need to be capable of returning the user to the Azure AD signin screen for authentication.